AndreyGurevich/sacred_usage/README.md

 # sacred_usage
-Some code for presenation about Sacred
+Some code snippets for presenation about Sacred (https://ml-repa.ru/meetup-5-experiments-ab)